Bilal2453/coro-docs/docs/coro-http.md

 # Documentations

-These are unofficial documentations for the Luvit library [coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) that was originally made by [Tim Caswell](https://github.com/creationix), and the help of the contributors.
+These are unofficial documentations for the Luvit library [coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) that was originally made by [Tim Caswell](https://github.com/creationix).
+This library is capable of doing HTTP(s) manipulations in a sync styled code.

-It can be used as a great replacement for the built-in http library in Luvit for those who don't like the callback style, this library uses Lua's coroutines to keep the sync style with optional coroutine wrapping for asynchronous execution.
+It can be used as a great replacement for the Luvit built-in http library, to get rid of the callback style.
+This library uses coroutines to keep the sync style of your code without blocking the main event loop of luv.

 Many thanks for [@trumedian](https://github.com/truemedian) for helping out from behind the scenes by correcting many invalid infos, better wording, and pointing out typos.